Financial Aid Opportunities

 - Federal Parent PLUS Loans

-Several types of loans are available to students and their parents (if applicable) through private lending institutions.
+Private loans may be available to students and their parents (if applicable) through private lending institutions.
 Requirements vary, and all loans must be repaid.
+Federal loans should be sought first before applying for private loans.

 Grants, scholarships, and other benefits are often based on a combination of criteria and do not have to be repaid.
 Grants are primarily for students in financial need, while scholarships are awarded based on criteria such as academic performance and affiliations.

-Rhode Island, Vermont and Maine offer educational grants to online students residing in those states.
+Vermont and Pennsylvania offer educational grants to online students residing in those states.
+Contact your state of residence for details.
 Some states permit their residents to use the grants at schools outside of the state.
 Contact the Student Finance Counselors for more details.

 * Not affiliated with The Art Institute of Pittsburgh – Online Division.